 What Changed

-The draft revised ESRS introduce simplifications such as improved readability, language, format, reduced volume of requirements, and a focus on material matters.
-ESMA recommends specific adjustments before finalization:
+- The draft revised ESRS introduce simplifications such as improved readability, language, format, reduced volume of requirements, and a focus on material matters.

 Key Dates

-Summer 2026 - European Commission aims to adopt revised ESRS into a delegated act, considering ESMA, EBA, EIOPA, ECB opinions.
+- European Commission aims to adopt revised ESRS into a delegated act, considering ESMA, EBA, EIOPA, ECB opinions

-FY 2029 (reporting in 2030) - End of certain temporary reliefs on quantitative information for anticipated financial effects (if ESMA recommendations adopted).
+- End of certain temporary reliefs on quantitative information for anticipated financial effects (if ESMA recommendations adopted)

-First years post-adoption (2026+) - Learning curve period with pragmatic NCAs supervision and flexibility in examinations.
+adoption (2026+); - Learning curve period with pragmatic NCAs supervision and flexibility in examinations

 Compliance Impact